 Try to find Certified Organic bedding, but if you can’t swing that option in your home, then go for Okeo-Tex Standard Certified for a still safer option.
 This post can help you navigate bedding at home.

 Another source of toxins on you can be found in the laundry products you use.
 Most laundry products become embedded into the fibers of the fabric you’re washing.
 Have you ever gotten second hand clothes that you just can’t seem to get the fabric softener smell out of?
 It’s because softeners and detergents stay on the clothing and fabrics we wash.
-Opt for EWG certified, or I trust Dropps for toxin free laundry products (plus use my code HHOTB25 for your first order)
+Opt for EWG certified, or I trust Dropps for low toxin laundry products (plus use my code HHOTB25 for your first order)

 TOXINS AROUND YOU